ivpn/ivpn.net/src/content/blog/new-ivpn-apps-for-macos-and-windows.md

 images:
   - /images-static/uploads/macos_ivpn_map.png
 ---
 Today marks the release of new macOS and Windows desktop apps that improve on the previous IVPN experience in a number of ways.
 It's easier to search for and discover servers to connect to, frequently used settings became more accessible and we provide better visual verifications of your connected status.
-A new QR code based setup method, first added to our [mobile apps](/blog/release-revamped-ivpn-app-iphones-ipads/), is now also available in the desktop apps
+A new QR code based setup method, first added to our [mobile apps](/blog/release-revamped-ivpn-app-iphones-ipads/), is now also available in the desktop apps.

 The goal with this project was to deliver a secure and intuitive app experience using a single unified code base for Linux, macOS and Windows.
 New IVPN for [macOS](/apps-macos) and [Windows](/apps-windows/) versions (v3.3.1) are now available to download and install from our website or through checking for updates in the apps manually.